 Is Alimony Taxable Income?

 If you are working out a divorce agreement and negotiating alimony payments, you may wonder how those payments will affect you when tax time rolls around.
 Is alimony taxable income or is it not a factor at all when figuring out what you’ll owe to the state and the IRS?
-Unfortunately, the answer to this question has become a bit more complicated in recent years, and it’s yet another reason why you may want to consult our Chatham alimony attorneys instead of trying to handle your divorce negotiations all by yourself.
+Unfortunately, the answer to this question has become a bit more complicated in recent years, and it’s yet another reason why you may want to consult our Morristown alimony attorneys instead of trying to handle your divorce negotiations all by yourself.

 Do the Federal and State Governments See Alimony as Taxable Income?